radiantearth/stac-spec/api-spec/extensions/crud/README.md

 Bulk CRUD operations return an HTTP 207 Multi-Status response.
 See: [RFC 4918 Multi-Status Response](https://tools.ietf.org/html/rfc4918#section-13).

-The order of the response objects in the `multistatus` array corresponds to the order of the `features` array in the POST'ed [ItemCollection](../item-spec/itemcollection-spec.md).
+The order of the response objects in the `multistatus` array corresponds to the order of the `features` array in the request body [ItemCollection](../item-spec/itemcollection-spec.md).

-The `metadata` object in the response gives the client a quick way to determine if everything succeeded or not, so it only needs to inspect the multistatus array if there was an error.
+The `metadata` object in the Multi-Status response gives the client a quick way to determine if everything succeeded or not, so it only needs to inspect the multistatus array if there was an error.

 ### Bulk POST Example